peerlibrary/meteor-reactive-field/README.md

 console.log(foobar()); // prints 'newValue' string
 ```

-So instead of `.get()` and `.set()`, you can simply call it as a function which (reactively) returns a value,
+So instead of `foobar.get()` and `foobar.set()`, you can simply call it as a function which (reactively) returns a
-or call it with an argument to set the new value.
+value, or call it with an argument to set the new value.
 Setter still returns the value.

 Optionally, you can pass custom equality function: